tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log(4 !== "4"); // true
 ```

 These are some examples of using the comparisons.
-I point out the slight difference provided by
+I point out the slight difference provided by the
 "equals" case, which is if the same number is provided, true will be returned.
 In the case it is
 not specified, the same number will return false for the condition evaluation.